aidenpike/CBPR/README.md

         - Player gains 1 territory
         - Opponent loses 250-500 dollars
         - Player gains 250-500 dollars
-    Check =

-#### Pillage
-    Very low success rate, but player has chance to steal (opponent loses and player gains) 2 of 3 things:
-        - Random Tech Level
-        - 2000-3000 dollars
-        - A hostage army
-    Check =

 ### Weapon Failure
     The complexity of a player's weapon both helps them in battle but also raises the risk.